herts-astrostudents/Bayfordbury_project/README.md

 where `<test_name>` is a name of a test file, e.g. `test_api`.

-It is generally a good practice to make sure the code passes all the tests before pushing it to the repository.
+It is generally a good practice to make sure the code passes all the tests before pushing it to the repository (except if you raise `NotImplementedError`, but that's also not great).
 When you implement a feature, write a test for it.
 It should be a simple function that tests basic functionality of a function/class and MUST work at all times.

+You can also make your IDE/editor ([PyCharm](https://www.jetbrains.com/help/pycharm/testing-your-first-python-application.html#), [VSCode](https://donjayamanne.github.io/pythonVSCodeDocs/docs/unittests/), a bit harder in [Sublime Text](https://www.tutorialspoint.com/sublime_text/sublime_text_testing_python_code.htm)) run and debug all the tests with a click of a button.

 ## Requirements